cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-graphql-with-wiremock/index.md

 Since our matching pattern for body is only a subset of the actual JSON payload, we need to use a [JsonPartialMatcher](https://github.com/WireMock-Net/WireMock.Net/wiki/Request-Matching-JsonPartialMatcher)

-Some GraphQL client libraries like StrawberryShaker might rewrite our original query with a request for `__typename` metadata field.
-To make the client works correctly, we need to include a proper value for that metadata as a part of response data for every object.
+Some GraphQL client libraries, such as StrawberryShaker, may rewrite our original query with a request for the `__typename` metadata field.
+In order for the client to work correctly, we need to include a proper value for this metadata as part of the response data for each object.

 ```cs
  .RespondWith(